NFL Comeback Player of the Year Betting Odds and Predictions for 2025-26

 NFL Comeback Player of the Year Favorites

-As we discovered above, McCaffrey and Prescott are the only players as frontrunners.
-The odds at the top NFL betting sites suggest the race should go down to the wire, so let’s break down McCaffrey and Prescott’s chances below:
+As we discovered above, McCaffrey and Rivers are the obvious frontrunners with only three weeks remaining in the regular season.
+The odds at the top NFL betting sites suggest the race should go down to the wire, so let’s break down McCaffrey and Rivers’ chances below:

 After returning from multiple injuries last season, including Achilles, calf, and PCL tears, McCaffrey is now the frontrunner for Comeback Player of the Year.
 He missed the first eight games last season due to Achilles and calf issues, then suffered a PCL injury in a Week 13 loss to the Buffalo Bills.